haoheliu/haoheliu.github.io/index.md

 {% include image.html url="images/haohe_paris.jpg" caption="At the Pont de Bir-Hakeim, Paris" width="190px" align="right" %}

 I’m Haohe Liu, a final year PhD student at the [Centre for Vision Speech and Signal Processing] (CVSSP), University of Surrey.
-I'm the first author of paper such as AudioLDM, AudioLDM 2, NaturalSpeech, VoiceFixer, SemantiCodec, MusicLDM, AudioSR, etc., with around 50 research publications and around 2000 citations.
-My open-source projects/checkpoints on GitHub have received over 8700 stars and have been downloaded more than 200000 times.
+I'm the first author of paper such as AudioLDM, AudioLDM 2, NaturalSpeech, VoiceFixer, SemantiCodec, MusicLDM, AudioSR, etc., with around 50 research publications and 2100 citations.
+My open-source projects/checkpoints on GitHub have received over 8800 stars and have been downloaded more than 200000 times.

 My research includes topics related to speech, music, and general audio.
 I am fortunate to be advised by [Prof. Mark D. Plumbley], co-supervised by [Prof. Wenwu Wang].
 And I’m lucky to be jointly funded by [BBC R&D] and the Doctoral College.
 I'm a team member of the EPSRC [AI for Sound] Project (EP/T019751/1).
 I have also been privileged to receive several accolades, such as the *University of Surrey CSEE Postgraduate Researcher of the Year Award* and the *Judges' Award* in international challenges like DCASE.
 Most of my research studies are open-sourced.